abdolence/slack-morphism/site/docs/docs/index.md

 There is a [well-typed DSL](Blocks DSL) to build your messages and views with Slack blocks safely as well.

 ### Easy to use
-While Slack Morphism uses some of FP paradigms and avoids imperative style and mutable states internally, its API doesn't expose to you anything that might make you learn additional advanced frameworks (like ZIO, cats-effects, and others).
+While Slack Morphism uses some of FP paradigms and mostly avoids imperative style and mutable states internally, its API doesn't expose your app anything that might make you learn additional advanced frameworks (like ZIO, cats-effects, and others).
-It provides you with a simple API mostly based on Scala Future, Option, Either, etc.
+It provides you with a simple API with the support for Scala Future, Option, Either, etc.
+If you're into pure functional concepts, there is support for cats-effect IO as well.

 ### Frameworks-agnostic
 Slack Morphism core library intentionally avoid dependencies to any additional Web-frameworks, so